 - Work with other websites: Offer a content share and exchange with relevant websites so that you can get also your content in front of their audiences

-Getting your content shared puts your small business in front of a wider audience, offering the potential for you to increase your customer base.
+Getting your content shared puts your small business in front of a wider audience.
+This offers the potential for you to increase your customer base.
 However, getting your audience to share your content is difficult.

-Following the advice in this guide will help you to create super shareable content and help you to generate even greater profits for your small business.
+Following the advice in this guide will help you to create super shareable content.
+This should help you to generate even greater profits for your small business.

 Kayleigh Alexandra is a content writer for Micro Startups — a site dedicated to giving through growth hacking.
 Visit the blog for your latest dose of startup, entrepreneur, and charity insights from top experts around the globe.
 Follow us on Twitter @getmicrostarted.